cohesity/cohesity-powershell-module/docs/cmdlets-reference/get-cohesityview.md

 ### EXAMPLE 1
 ```
-Get-CohesityView -ViewNames Testview
+Get-CohesityView -ViewNames Test-view
 ```

-Displays the view with the name "Testview".
+Displays the view with the name "Test-view".

 ## PARAMETERS